stephfuchs/queer-custom-chrome-tab/README.md

 Currently this extension is not available in the Chrome Webstore.
 But will soon.

-In the mean time you can add it manually to chrome.
+In the meantime you can add it manually to chrome.
 That means, you have to download it first.
 Go to [Releases](https://github.com/stephfuchs/queer-custom-chrome-tab/releases) and download the latest version to your Computer.